Central Park jogger case: Lawsuits against New York City

+Reaction to settlements

-In 2014, after New York City had settled the wrongful conviction suit, some figures returned to the media to dispute the court's 2002 decision to vacate the convictions.
-Also retired New York City detective Edward Conlon, who had been involved with the case, in an article published in October 2014 in The Daily Beast, quoted incriminatory statements allegedly made by some of the youths after they had been taken into custody by police in April 1989.
+After New York City had settled the federal suit, some figures returned to the media to dispute the court's 2002 decision to vacate the convictions.
+Retired New York City detective Edward Conlon, who had been involved with the case, in an article published in October 2014 in The Daily Beast, quoted incriminatory statements allegedly made by some of the youths after they had been taken into custody by police in April 1989.

 Similarly, two doctors who had treated Meili after the attack said in 2014, after the settlement, that some of her injuries appeared to be inconsistent with Reyes's claim that he had acted alone.
 But a forensic pathologist who testified at the 1990 trial said that it was impossible to tell from the victim's injuries how many people had participated in the assault, as did New York City's chief medical examiner in 2002.
 Meili, who had no memory of what happened, said at the time of the settlement that she believed there had been more than one attacker and expressed her regret that the case had been settled.

-Donald Trump also returned to the media, writing a 2014 opinion article for the New York Daily News.
+Donald Trump also commented on the settlement in a 2014 opinion article for the New York Daily News.
 He said the settlement was "a disgrace", and that the men were likely guilty: "Settling doesn't mean innocence. ...
 Speak to the detectives on the case and try listening to the facts.
 These young men do not exactly have the pasts of angels."
-During his 2016 presidential campaign, Trump again said that the Central Park Five were guilty and that their convictions should not have been vacated.
-The men of the Central Park Five criticized Trump at the time for his statement, stating they had falsely confessed under police coercion.
-Other critics included U.S. Senator John McCain, who said that Trump's responses were "outrageous statements about the innocent men in the Central Park Five case".
+During his 2016 presidential campaign, Trump again said that the Exonerated Five were guilty and that their convictions should not have been vacated.
+The Exonerated Five criticized Trump at the time for his statement, stating they had falsely confessed under police coercion.
+Other critics included U.S. Senator John McCain, who said that Trump's responses were "outrageous statements about the innocent men in the case".
 He cited this as among his reasons to retract his endorsement of the candidate.
-In June 2019 Trump stated he would not apologize, saying the Central Park Five "admitted their guilt".
+In June 2019 Trump stated he would not apologize, saying the Exonerated Five "admitted their guilt".

+Meili later commented that she wished the matter would have been retried, rather than settled out of court, and that she believed her attack was not the result of a single person.